tensorflow/similarity/api/TFSimilarity/distances/CosineDistance.md

 <b>embeddings</b>
 </td>
 <td>
 Embeddings to compute the pairwise one.
+The embeddings are expected to be normalized.
 </td>
 </tr>
 </table>